Starlitelm/04_BattleTank/README.md

 #Battle Tank
-An open-world head-to-head tank fight with simple AI, terrain and advanced control system in Unreal 4.
+* An open-world head-to-head tank fight with simple AI, terrain and advanced control system in Unreal 4.

 #Built By:
 * Fabio - Beginner c++ learner using Udemy

-#Game Design Documen
+#Game Design Document
-**Concept**
+* **Concept**
       * Open-world tank combat game
       * Terrain used for tactical advantage
       * Focus - flow and feel